cguttweb/nuxt-portfolio-blog/content/posts/connecting-to-servers-via-http.md

 Axios is a promise-based library for HTTP requests

-.put is used a single item
+.put is used for a single item
 .post is used for an array of data